mdn/content/files/en-us/learn/html/index.md

 ## Solving common HTML problems

-[Use HTML to solve common problems](/en-US/docs/Learn/HTML/Howto) provides links to sections of content explaining how to use HTML to solve very common problems when creating a webpage: dealing with titles, adding images or videos, emphasizing content, creating a basic form, etc.
+[Solve common HTML problems](/en-US/docs/Learn_web_development/Howto/Solve_HTML_problems) provides links to sections of content explaining how to use HTML to solve very common problems when creating a webpage: dealing with titles, adding images or videos, emphasizing content, creating a basic form, etc.

 ## See also